Chuck Wicks: 2010–present

 On November 10, 2009, Wicks announced that he has started to work on his second album.
 The album's first single, "Hold That Thought," was released on May 17, 2010, and debuted at number 55 on the Hot Country Songs chart for the chart week of June 5, 2010.
 It was followed by "Old School", which made number 51 on the same chart before Wicks exited the label in January 2011.
 The song remained on the charts after Wicks' departure from the label, and CO5 Music began promoting it in late January 2011.

-In the midst of preparing to release a new record, Wicks wrote a song titled, "I Don't Do Lonely Well", which got Jason Aldean's attention and landed him a spot on his then upcoming album Night Train in 2012.
-Being a fan himself, Wicks was very excited and said that it was a big deal to him that Aldean (who would later become his brother-in-law) cut one of his songs to include on his highly anticipated 5th record, which was released on October 6, the same year.
+In the midst of preparing to release a new record, Wicks wrote a song titled, "I Don't Do Lonely Well", which got his future brother-in-law Jason Aldean's attention and landed him a spot on his then upcoming album Night Train in 2012.
+Being a fan himself, Wicks was very excited and said that it was a big deal to him that Aldean cut one of his songs to include on his highly anticipated 5th record, which was released on October 6, the same year.

 Wicks self-released an extended play titled Rough in April 2013.
 He co-wrote its first single, "Salt Life", with Vicky McGehee and Mike Mobley, and co-produced the extended play with Ilya Toshinsky.

 In December 2013, Wicks confirmed that he had signed with Blaster Records.
 His debut release for the label is "Us Again", which became his first Top 40 country single since "Man of the House" in 2009.
 It peaked at number 37 on the Billboard Country Airplay chart in May 2014.
 "Saturday Afternoon" was the second single issued to country radio in September 2014, but did not chart.
 Wicks' first album for Blaster, Turning Point, was released on February 26, 2016.

 Wicks currently co-hosts America's Morning Show on Nash FM with Ty Bentli and Kelly Ford.